MrMadguy64/Engine/README.md

 **License:**

-Engine can be used for free for personal non-commercial purpose only.
+Software can be used for free for personal non-commercial purpose only.
 Any purpose, that involves explicit or implicit revenue, including indirect one (in case of budget or government organizations, educational purposes, etc.) - is allowed only after buying commercial license.

 Any form of reverse-engineering is forbidden, including but not limited to debugging, decompiling, disassembling.